ThemeSurgeon/launchkey-php/README.md

 to configure the client for an application that belongs to the white label group.

 Creating a white label user is accomplished by passing an identifier for your PHP application to the ```createUser``` method.
-The identifier needs to be permanent and unique as this identifier will be used to identifiy the user within the LaunchKey Engine as well as pair additional devices with the white label user.
+The identifier needs to be a permanent and unique identifier of this user within your application.
+This identifier will be used authenticate the user as well as pair devices additional devices to the user's account within your white label group.

     ```php
     $whiteLabelUser = $client->whiteLabel()->createUser($identifier);